adinashby/starter-programming-in-science-assignment-3/README.md

    - Write a function that takes a dataset and generates a density plot using `matplotlib`.

+Note: For question 4 and 5, the test cases are always showing PASS.
+The solutions for those questions will be evaluated manually.

 ### Run Command

 To run the tests, use the following command: